cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 - Limit the number of access to private keys as minimum as possible.
 - Be prepared for unintentional lost of private keys.

 Followings are three basic security control to realize above.
-Additional security controls specific to crypto assets custodians are described in and after sub-clause 9.2.2.2.
+Additional security controls specific to crypto assets custodians are described in and after sub-clause {{security-controls-at-crypto-assets-custodian}}.

 1. State management of private keys
-As described in figure 5-2, a private key has one of multiple states, and it may be active or inactive state in its operation.
+As described in {{fig-lifecycle-of-signature-key}}, a private key has one of multiple states, and it may be active or inactive state in its operation.
 The private key should be in active state when it is used for signing or decryption.
 It is recommended to enforce to input some secret information to activate an inactive private key.
 This makes keep the inactive private key away from abuse, if the adversary does not have the secret information.
 This method ensure security of the private key against leakage and lost.
 It is also recommended to minimize the term of activation to limit the risk of abuse as minimum as possible.
 Unnecessary activation of secret key increases the risk of abuse, leakage and theft, though keeping the activation state is efficient from business viewpoint.
 On the other hand, frequent activation/inactivation may give impact to business efficiency.
 It is important to consider the trade-off between the risk and business efficiency and provide clear key management policy to customers.

 2. Administrator role separation and mutual check-and-balance